Arts, Health and Society Division

 The Arts, Health and Society Division offers Masters (MA), Certificate (CAGS) Programs and Doctoral Degrees in Expressive Arts in the areas of Therapy, Coaching, Consulting, Education, and Conflict Transformation and Peacebuilding.
 Our division is an Arts-based, Community-oriented, and environmentally-sensitive organization designed as an adult-learning model.

-We are a University without borders: an intercultural and interdisciplinary experience.
+We are a academic institution without borders: an intercultural and interdisciplinary experience.

 Our programs seek to restore confidence in POIESIS (The Greek word for making or shaping), Art-making stems from the human capacity to shape both, self and world.
 Training and research at the Arts, Health and Society Division of the European Graduate School are based on that capacity and encourage students to take responsibility for shaping their development as learners in a collaborative and supportive atmosphere.